Finance and HR Support Officer

 General Description of the Role

-The Finance and HR Support Officer plays an important role in ensuring the organisation’s effective financial management.
+The Finance and HR Support Officer plays an important role in supporting the effective financial management of the organisation.
 Working 18.5 hours per week, you will oversee purchase and sales ledger processing, manage payment runs and payroll administration, maintain accurate records within SYMPHONY, and support cash flow monitoring and audit preparation.

 Terms and Conditions

-The successful candidate will be employed by EM RFCA as a Crown Servant, Pay Band Executive Officer (EO) equivalent, at £15,518 (pro-rata).
+The successful candidate will be employed by EM RFCA with the status of a Crown Servant, Pay Band – Executive Officer (EO) equivalent at £15,518 (pro-rata).

 The successful candidate will be eligible to join the Council of RFCA’s Pension Scheme which operates on a Career Average Revalued Earnings (CARE) in which the employer contribution is 13% and the employee contribution 5%.